#CommitToAct in Sweden

 - Wall of Commitments: an interactive wall with a world map where we will invite people to take their own polaroid picture and add it to their country, writing their commitment for road safety.

-- Everlasting Stories: this installation will have three LED screens simulating a cell phone and will invite the visitors to check the Instagram profile of a mother in Ghana, a couple in Thailand, and a businesswoman in Mexico.
+- Everyday Realities: this installation will have three LED screens simulating a cell phone and will invite the visitors to check the Instagram profile of a mother in Ghana, a couple in Thailand, and a businesswoman in Mexico.
 Through their Instagram stories, visitors will be able to experience and learn about different road safety situations around the world and involving different risk factors.

 - The Double Standard: this installation will be done in collaboration with Global NCAP and we will display two crashed cars from the same manufacturer but for different regions of the world with the aim of showing the double standard that exists regarding vehicle safety.